Child Custody Attorneys Arlington Heights

 When changes come about, many parents make informal side agreements that alter the parenting time division.
 Even if they are in writing, these agreements are never enforceable in family court.
 So, it is important to update the legal paperwork.

 In some cases, such as a short-distance relocation, Illinois law provides for an expedited modification process.
 Any change, however, must be in the child’s best interests.
 That is not the same thing as the parent’s best interests.

 Rely on an Experienced Lawyer

 Parenting time decisions involve a number of factors in Illinois.
-For a free consultation with an experienced child custody attorney in Arlington Heights, contact the Delaney Heckman We routinely handle matters in Cook County and nearby jurisdictions.
+For a free consultation with an experienced child custody attorney in Arlington Heights, contact the Andrea Heckman Law We routinely handle matters in Cook County and nearby jurisdictions.